MicrosoftDocs/win32/desktop-src/DirectShow/ctransforminputpin.md

 ---
-Description: The CTransformInputPin class implements an input pin that is used by the CTransformFilter class. ms.assetid: 032da1bb-448d-48ea-ab3d-f721d790637f
+description: The CTransformInputPin class implements an input pin that is used by the CTransformFilter class. ms.assetid: 032da1bb-448d-48ea-ab3d-f721d790637f
 title: CTransformInputPin class (Transfrm.h) ms.topic: reference